gntx/FaceTrackerDemo/README.md

 * Front camera preview screen
 * Face detection for the most centre and largest face using **LargestFaceFocusingProcessor**
-* Mask drawing based on head tilting, left / right blinking and smiling mouth
+* Mask drawing based on head tilting, left / right eyes blinking and smiling mouth

 ## Test Device